What is home equity and what can it do for you?

 Home equity loans are good choices when you need a large sum of cash for a single payment, and because interest rates are fixed, you’ll be able to get exact repayment calculations.

-HELOCs work similar to credit cards.
+HELOCs are similar to credit cards.
 They have variable interest rates that can change with the market in the same way as regular credit cards.
-The advantage of a HELOC is that you can access money as you need it, and you’re not charged interest on money that you don’t use.
+The advantage of a HELOC is that you can access credit as you need it, and you're not charged interest on funds you don't use.
 Another advantage is that the interest is often lower than that of regular credit cards, even when it adjusts according to market rates.

-Another advantage of both home equity loans and HELOCs is that interest may be tax deductible if the loans are spent making home improvements on the same property that funds the equity loans.
+Another potential bonus: interest on home equity loans and HELOCs may be tax deductible if the loans are spent making home improvements on the same property that funds the equity loans.

 Cash-out refinancing